The Garden Classroom at Meramec

 Opportunities to Help

-Initial fundraising efforst have been supported y program friends and industry partners and further support from the community will ensure the project will breakground in 2019.
+Initial fundraising efforts have been supported by program friends and industry partners.
+Further support from the community will allow the project to break ground in 2021.
 Your support of the Garden Classroom will ensure our students, the community and the industry have room to grow.
 Please consider making a pledge or gift to support this initiative.
 Your dollars will make a direct impact on the student experience.
 Gifts will fund initial construction documentation through final tree plantings.
 In addition, there are extensive naming opportunities, from benches to pavilions.
-For more information, contact Jerry Pence, horticulture program coordinator, at firstname.lastname@example.org or 314-984-7374.
+For more information, contact Jerry Pence, horticulture program coordinator, at email@example.com or 314-984-7374.